KALEIDOSCOPE OF ILLNESS

 May the God of hope fill you with all joy and peace as you trust in him, so that you may overflow with hope by the power of the Holy Spirit.
 (Romans 15:13)

-Pamela is a leader and a visionary following God's call to inspire those affected by chronic illness to discover hope, find purpose, embrace worth and encounter joy.
-She believes that every precious life affected by chronic illness is both vital and purposed.
+Pamela, a leader and a visionary following God's call to inspire those affected by chronic illness, mental illness, and chronic pain, believes that every precious life affected by illness is both vital and purposed.

-Pamela is the mom of three married children, grandma of two sweet granddaughters and a wife of more than 30 years.
-She is diagnosed with Ehlers-Danlos, chronic migraines and a host of other chronic conditions.
+Pamela is the mom of three married children, a grandma of five, and a wife of more than 30 years.
+She is diagnosed with Ehlers-Danlos, chronic migraines, and a host of other chronic conditions.
 She enjoys hot tea, reading, and walking her teddy bear dog, Cocoa.